kyverno/website/content/en/docs/Writing policies/validate.md

 This is read as "If a hostPath volume exists, then the path must not be equal to /var/run/docker.sock".
 In this sample, the object `spec.volumes.hostPath` is being checked, which is where the "If" evaluation ends.
 Similar to the conditional example above, the `path` key is a child to `hostPath` and therefore is the one being evaluated under the "then" check.

+{{% alert title="Note" color="info" %}}
-> ⚠️ **Note: In both of these examples, the validation rule merely checks for the existence of a `hostPath` volume definition.
-It does not validate whether a container is actually consuming the volume.**
+In both of these examples, the validation rule merely checks for the existence of a `hostPath` volume definition.
+It does not validate whether a container is actually consuming the volume.
+{{% /alert %}}

 #### Existence anchor: At Least One